Guidelines for iKAT 2025 Year 3

 Evaluation

-We will use the relevance assessment methods used in previous years of CAsT for relevance to individual turns.
+We will use the relevance assessment methods used in the previous year of iKAT 2023 for relevance to individual turns.

-- Provenance Passage Assessment: The provenance passages that are used to produce the responses will be pooled and assessed.
-The relevance scale will be the same as previous years of CAsT, see the previous overview papers for details.
+- Citations Assessment: The cited passaged that are used to produce the responses will be pooled and assessed.
+The relevance scale will be the same as in previous years of CAsT and the first year of iKAT, see the previous overview papers for details.
 The standard ranking metrics such as P@k, NDCG@k, and MAP will be calculated using the judgments.
 We will focus on the earlier positions (1, 3, 5).

-- Response Assessment: A response may be a simple passage or a summary of one or more passages in providing a response.
-We will assess the top ranked response (or top-k) from all systems for all turns.
-Only responses with at least one relevant provenance passage will be judged.
-Responses will be assessed for relevance and conciseness.
+- Response Assessment: A response may be a simple passage or a summary of one or more passages.
+We will assess the top-ranked response from all systems for a subset of turns.
+Only responses with at least one citation will be judged.
+We will assess the quality of generated responses in three different ways.
+First, we will assess the relevance, naturalness, completeness, and groundedness.
+Second, we assess the precision and recall of nuggets of information for the responses.
+We consider the nugget recall and nugget precision as the coverage and correctness of the responses, respectively.
+Third, we use surface-based metrics like BLEU and ROUGE to n-gram similarity between the generated response and the manual response.
 The responses and judgments on them will be released with the judgments.

-- Extracted Relevant Statements Assessment: The standard metrics like Precision, Recall, P@k, and MAP will be used for evaluating the sorted list of relevant statements from PTKB.
+- Extracted Relevant PTKB Statements Assessment: The standard metrics like Precision, Recall, and F1 will be used for evaluating the identified list of relevant statements from PTKB.
+We will assess both pre-defined and newly extracted PTKB statements by the teams.

-Similar to CAsT year 4, only a subset of turns may be evaluated for provenance ranking effectiveness.
-This will be disclosed to participants after assessment is completed.
+Similar to the first two years of iKAT, only a subset of turns may be evaluated for provenance ranking effectiveness and response generation quality.
+This will be disclosed to participants only after the assessment is completed.

 Timeline